 With the right tools and techniques, it is entirely possible to take photos good enough for real estate marketing.

 Smartphone Real Estate Photography

-Not all real estate agents sell luxury, or even uper-class, property.
-As such, providing them with those same professional level photos and videos at a discount can give you more freelance work than you know what to do with.
+Real estate agents typically work on commission, so they’re always looking to cut costs to squeeze a bit more profit out of a sale.
+Providing them with those professional-level photos and videos at a discount can give you more freelance work than you know with which to do.
 The realtors will appreciate the budget photos and videos because they’re high-quality without cutting into their bottom line too much.

 Moreover, what if you’re selling your house yourself?
-Taking professional quality photo and video of your house sounds difficult, and hiring a professional sounds expensive.
+Taking high-quality photos and videos of your home sounds complicated, and hiring a professional sounds expensive.